Whispering Smith Hits London

 Whispering Smith Hits London (U.S. title Whispering Smith vs. Scotland Yard) is a 1952 British second feature ('B') crime drama directed by Francis Searle and starring Richard Carlson, Greta Gynt and Herbert Lom.
-The screenplay was by John Gilling and Steve Fisher, based on a story by Frank H. Spearman.
-Gilling said in interviews that he had to sue to get his writer's credit on this film, which infuriated James Carreras who was planning to credit only Spearman.
-It was made at Bray Studios with some location shooting in London.
-Production ran from May 14, 1951 through June 21, 1951.
-The original working title for the film was Whispering Smith Investigates, but it was changed to Whispering Smith Hits London just before it was trade shown on Jan.
-17, 1952 at the Rialto, then released on Feb.
-3rd.
-The film was distributed in the US in March 1952 by RKO, in a slightly edited version retitled Whispering Smith vs. Scotland Yard.
+It was written by John Gilling and Steve Fisher from a story by Frank H. Spearman.
+The original working title for the film was Whispering Smith Investigates, but it was changed to Whispering Smith Hits London just before its trade show.
 Michael Carreras was working on the script for a sequel to this film, but plans for a series was dropped.

 Plot

-Whispering Smith (Richard Carlson), an American detective, is summoned to London to investigate the suicide of a young woman named Sylvia Garde.
+Whispering Smith, an American detective, is summoned to London to investigate the suicide of a young woman named Sylvia Garde.
 The dead girl's father and his secretary Anne both suspect that Sylvia was murdered.
-Smith finds a little black book that indicates that Sylvia's lawyer Hector Reith and her fiance Roger Ford (Herbert Lom) had both been blackmailing Sylvia.
-Her ex-friend Louise was also in on the shenanigans, and Smith rushes to protect Anne who has been temporarily living with Louise.
+Smith finds a little black book that indicates that Sylvia's lawyer Hector Reith and her fiance Roger Ford had both been blackmailing Sylvia.
+Her ex-friend Louise was also in on the plot, and Smith rushes to protect Anne who has been temporarily living with Louise.
 Smith learns that Sylvia is actually still alive, and that it was her friend Louise who was murdered due to a botched blackmail scheme.
 Sylvia accidentally shoots and kills her own boyfriend Roger Ford while trying to hold Smith and Anne at gunpoint in the film's finale.